zaius/docs/content/docs/environment-variables/creating-env-vars.md

 To use the SSH key pairs in wercker, you have to do two things.

-* let wercker generate a pair, [read more on creating a SSH key pair &rsaquo;](/docs/ssh-keys/creating-ssh-keys.html)
+* let wercker generate a pair, [read more on creating a SSH key pair &rsaquo;](/docs/ssh-keys/generating-ssh-keys.html)
 * create a variable

 #### Create a variable

+Instead `text`, choose the `SSH Key pair` option, and select the `SSH Key pair` you just created.

-When you create a new variable for the `SSH key pair`, remember you are actually creating two environment variables who are based on the name you are entering.
+When you create a new variable for the `SSH key pair`, you will notice that you are actually creating two environment variables who are based on the name you are entering.

 For instance if you created an `SSH key pair` to use as a bitbucket deploy key, you may want to name the variable `BITBUCKET_DEPLOY_KEY`.
 During the pipeline